Jurager/teams/README.md

 Actions
 -------------------------------------------

-Team creation and deletion and other logic may be customized by modifying the relevant action classes within your `app/Actions/Teams` directory.

-These actions include `CreateTeam`, `UpdateTeamName`, and `DeleteTeam`.
-Each of these actions is invoked when their corresponding task is performed by the user.
-You are free to modify these actions as required based on your application's needs.
+Actions are ready-made code that allows you to quickly start using the package.
+They can be invoked from `app/Actions/Teams` when their corresponding task is performed by the user.
+You can create or modify these actions as you need.

 Users
 -------------------------------------------